Content-based Controls For Music Large Language Modeling: Introduction

-A simple approach to incorporate content-based control is to train a separate generative model conditioned on the provided control content \citep{copet2023simple, donahue2023singsong}.
-For example, both MusicGen and MusicLM systems offer two versions of the model: a vanilla text-to-music version, and a melody-conditioned version for accompaniment generation.
+A simple approach to incorporating content-based control is to train a separate generative model conditioned on the provided control content \cite{copet2023simple, donahue2023singsong}.
+For example, both the MusicGen and MusicLM systems offer two versions of model: a vanilla text-to-music version, and a melody-conditioned version for accompaniment generation.
 The main issue with this simple conditioning approach lies in the high training cost, which is at the same scale as the base model in terms of both computational resources and training data.
-Moreover, each conditioned model can \textit{only} deal with one type of content-based control input.
+Moreover, each conditioned model can only deal with \textit{one type} of content-based control input.
 This rigid setting is not practical in real music production and arrangement scenarios where multiple control contents are often required for satisfactory results.

-To solve the aforementioned problems, we contribute a unified approach to incorporate different content-based controls with music-audio generative models.
-Particularly, we see the immense potential of pre-trained large-scale models in their semantic-level understanding of music and therefore propose a novel parameter-efficient fine-tuning condition adaptor based on llama adaptor \citep{zhang2023llama}.
+To solve the aforementioned problems, we contribute a unified approach to incorporating different content-based controls with music-audio generative models.
+Particularly, we see the immense potential of large-scale pre-trained models in their semantic-level understanding of music and therefore propose a novel parameter-efficient fine-tuning condition adaptor based on llama adaptor \cite{zhang2023llama}.

 The current design of the adaptor integrates the joint embeddings of symbolic music chords and piano roll and acoustic drum tracks with the pre-trained MusicGen model.
 In theory, the adaptor can perform on joint embeddings of any combination of content-based controls and can be integrated with any Transformer-based generative model.
-In short, the main contribution of this work is as follows:
+In short, the main contribution of this work is as follows: \begin{itemize}

-\textbf{Low-resource fine-tuning on unlabeled datasets}: We provide a method to fine-tune a large auto-regressive audio generative model with a small-size, \emph{unannotated} dataset.
-We fine-tune MusicGen \citep{copet2023simple}, a state-of-the-art text-to-music model, on 4$\%$ trainable parameters compared to the original model with a training set of fewer than 300 songs without text or other annotations.

-\textbf{A unified approach on content-based controls}: Our model enables chord and drum pattern controls via acoustic hints.
-To the best of our knowledge, this is the first frame-level chord-conditioned text-to-music model, enabling an arbitrary combination of textual, harmonic, and rhythmic description for the controlled generation process.
+\item \textbf{A unified approach on content-based controls}: Our model enables chord and drum pattern controls via acoustic hints, achieving an arbitrary combination of textual, harmonic, and rhythmic description for the controlled generation process.